 Leona Toker

-Professor Emerita, the Hebrew University (Jerusalem)
+Professor Emerita, Hebrew University (Jerusalem)